Doctrinal background of Zen: Sudden and gradual enlightenment

-This gradual cultivation is also recognized by Tozan, who described the Five ranks of enlightenment.
+This gradual cultivation is also recognized by Dongshan, who described the Five ranks of enlightenment.
 Other example of depiction of stages on the path are the Ten Ox-Herding Pictures which detail the steps on the Path, The Three mysterious Gates of Linji, and the Four Ways of Knowing of Hakuin.
 This gradual cultivation is described by Chan Master Sheng Yen as follows: